Psyche (mythology): Journey to the Underworld

 Psyche and Persephone, relief by Hermann Heidel.

 Aware that Psyche had been getting help from unknown sources, Venus devised a new task even more difficult than those before.
 She gave Psyche a box and ordered her to travel to the Orcus, the underworld, to retrieve a piece of beauty from Proserpina, the goddess of spring and queen of the underworld.
 Psyche, believing that this task was impossible, once again decided to take her own life.
 She climbed a tall tower and prepared to jump, but the tower spoke and instructed Psyche to go to the border of Sparta where she could find a passageway to the underworld.
 It then instructed her to carry with her two barley cakes soaked with honey and wine, and place two coins in her mouth; the cakes would be fed to Cerberus so that she could pass by without harm, and the coins would be used to pay for Charon's ferry.
-It also warned her to not to engage with any of the spirits that she may meet, nor open the box under any circumstances.
+It also warned her not to engage with any of the spirits that she may meet, nor open the box under any circumstances.
 Psyche followed his orders, and upon arriving, Proserpina welcomed Psyche and willingly filled the box with her beauty.

 As Psyche exited the underworld, she became curious and decided to take a bit of beauty from the box for herself, believing it might please Cupid.
 However, instead of beauty, the box contained a black cloud that put her into a deep sleep.

 The marriage of Psyche and Cupid

 Around this time, Cupid had fully healed from his injury and took flight to find his love.
 When he found Psyche, he cleared the cloud of sleep from her body and gently pricked her with an arrow to wake her, saying: "You see how yet again curiosity has been your undoing.
 But meanwhile you must complete the mission assigned you by my mother with all diligence; the rest I will see to."
 Psyche obeyed and brought the box to Venus.

 Meanwhile, Cupid flew to Jupiter to plead his case.
-Jupiter agreed to help Cupid in exchange for Cupid’s services the next time a beautiful maiden caught his eye, and a deal was made.
-Zeus arranged an assembly, sending Mercury, the messenger god, to gather the gods together.
-At this assembly, Zeus warned Venus not to ever bring harm to Psyche again before handing the girl the drink of the gods, ambrosia, which granted her immortality and made the pair equal in the eyes of the gods.
+Jupiter agreed to help Cupid in exchange for Cupid's services the next time a beautiful maiden caught his eye, and a deal was made.
+Jupiter arranged an assembly, sending Mercury, the messenger god, to gather the gods together.
+At this assembly, Jupiter warned Venus not to ever bring harm to Psyche again before handing the girl the drink of the gods, ambrosia, which granted her immortality and made the pair equal in the eyes of the gods.
 Afterward, Psyche and Cupid were married and a large celebration and feast commenced.
 Later, Psyche bore a daughter: Voluptas, the personification of pleasure.